joelek/bonsai/readme.md

 * Write unit tests.
 * Serialize classes as "class".
 * Consider implementing TupleState that changes once irregardless of number of members.
+* Consider implementing RecordState with "insert" and "remove" event messages.
 * Fix issue with lazily initialized ObjectStates.

 ```ts